Learn how to soothe a crying baby with these great tips!

 When your baby is crying, and just won’t calm down, it can be very stressful.
 I know, I’ve been there many times myself.
 Sometimes you feel like a failure as a parent.
 Sometimes you feel guilty because you just want peace and quiet, and you’d give anything to get them to stop screaming.
 It’s rough.

-Having almost 5 months of parenting under my belt, I’m pretty much an expert at soothing a crying baby now.
+Having almost 5 months of parenting under my belt, I’m pretty much an expert at knowing how to soothe a crying baby now.
 Well, not really.
 But, I do have a list of things I do to try to calm Kayleigh down when she’s crying, and most of the time I will eventually find something that works!

 1. Change Her Diaper – The very first thing I do when Kayleigh’s having a crying fit, is change her diaper.
 Even if it’s not dirty, if she’s been wearing it for a little while, I’ll change it, just to freshen her up a bit.

 2. Feed Her – After changing Kayleigh’s diaper, I will try feeding her to see if that will settle her down.
 Sometimes she’ll eat and pass out, and other times she’ll just refuse the bottle and continue to cry.

 3. Burp Her – Next, I’ll try burping her.
 She doesn’t always burp immediately after feedings, and sometimes it takes a while for that gas to come out.

 4. Walk Around With Her – For some reason, Kayleigh absolutely loves it when I walk around with her in my arms.
 This will usually calm her down, but some times it doesn’t work.

 5. Play Soothing Music – Babies love listening to soothing music.
 I usually get my iPhone out, and put Pandora on.
 I love the Children’s Lullaby, Laid Back Beach Music, and Classical stations.